Setting up a Backyard Worm Farm

 8. Sprinkle over edible flower petals and fresh thyme leaves (removed from the stalk).

-10. Merge the leftover edges and re-roll out and continue to cut shapes.
-The second roll will incorporate the flowers into the dough so you may want to add extras on top.
+10. Merge the leftover edges and re-roll out, and continue to cut shapes.
+The second roll will incorporate the flowers into the dough, so you may want to add extras on top.

 11. Bake for 15-20mins or until very slightly starting to go golden.
 You want to keep them pale so they don't become too dry and crumbly.
-Remove and allow to cool on a wire wrack.
+Remove and allow to cool on a wire rack.

 Notes